VSaliy/dcplusplus-code/openssl/readme.txt

-This folder contains a subset of OpenSSL (www.openssl.org), namely the header files and compiled static libraries.
-The exact version of openssl can be deduced from the header files.
+This directory contains a subset of OpenSSL <www.openssl.org>, namely header files and static libraries compiled with MinGW.

+Info on the MinGW compiler is in the "Compile.txt" file at the root of this repository.
+The openssl/build/build.bat script has been used to compile static libraries.

+Patches in the openssl/build/patches directory have been applied.

+The exact version of OpenSSL can be found in include/openssl/opensslv.h (OPENSSL_VERSION_NUMBER macro).

-See LICENSE-OpenSSL.txt in the root folder for license details.
+See "ThirdPartyLicenses.txt" at the root of this repository for license details.
+That file is also included into binary distributions of DC++.